- All There Is To Know About Blake's 7: Everyone in the main cast is killed off in the finale.

 - Star One.
 An extragalactic invasion fleet is on its way into the Galaxy and the only defence the Federation has is at least 15 minutes away.
 Avon moves the Liberator into the firing line and is told, "This is crazy"; he sneers back, "When has that ever stopped us?" the music mounts and then "FIRE!" straight into the end theme music.

 - To quote Martin Odoni, you know you've watched too much Blake's 7 when "you dismiss the works of Tchaikovsky, Mozart and Brahms as amateurish because they don't have as many major chords as forty seconds of Dudley Simpson". note

 "Death is something [Blake] and I have faced on a number of occasions; I always thought his death and mine might be linked in some way."

-Replacement Scrappy - Tarrant has the most open and vocal Hatedom, but none of the replacement regulars from the third and fourth seasons have many fans.
+- Tarrant has the most open and vocal Hatedom, but, with the possible exception of Dayna, none of the replacement regulars from the third and fourth seasons have many fans.

 Zen: "I AM SORRY.
 I HAVE FAILED YOU."